Becoming A Creator

 - Send press releases to your contacts featuring the debut of your content on Roll20

 - Cross promote the Roll20 version of product in your physical or digital products with page inserts or flyers.
-Reach out to us at email@example.com if you would like to purchase a number of promo codes for tracking engagement
+Reach out to us through our web form if you would like to purchase a number of promo codes for tracking engagement

 - Encourage your community streamers to try out the Roll20 version of your product